Pledging Sigma Chi at Western Illinois University

 What is NOT a pledge?

-A pledge is not subserviant.
-Hazing and humilitation does not promote brotherhood and are in direct conflict with the ideals we espouse - as such, these activities are not permitted in Sigma Chi nor in the Iota Omicron chapter at WIU.
+A pledge is not subservient.
+Hazing and humiliation does not promote brotherhood and are in direct conflict with the ideals we espouse - as such, these activities are not permitted or tolerated in Sigma Chi nor in the Iota Omicron chapter at Western Illinois University.
 While we do host parties, they are a celebration of our brotherhood - not the objective thereof - so you will never be required to drink.
 Click here to see our official policy against hazing.

 How do I become a pledge?

-A bid is a formal offer to pledge Sigma Chi, but it is not a guaruntee of membership.
-If you accept the bid, you will begin your pledgeship, which usually takes eight weeks.
+A bid is a formal offer to pledge Sigma Chi, but it is not a guarantee of membership.
+If you accept the bid, you will begin your pledge-ship, which usually takes eight weeks.
 Pledging, of course, culminates in initiation into Sigma Chi Fraternity.
-During pledging you may choose to quit for any reason, just as we may choose to remove you from the program.
-There is no age requirement for membership, so we welcome freshmen, transfer students, veterans, and male students at any level of their undergraduate studies.
+There is no age requirement for membership; we welcome freshmen, transfer students, veterans, and male students at any level of their undergraduate studies.

 In order to participate in Greek recruitment, our governing body, the Interfraternity Council, would prefer if you filled out this form.
-You can learn more about Western Illinois fraternities at the Greek Life page of the WIU website.
+You can learn more about Western Illinois fraternities at the Greek Life page of the Western Illinois University website.